xiaodi-nie/ML-model-on-GKE-with-load-test/Titanic_model_prediction/README.md

 5. Repeating step 3 using the tuned parameters
 6. Save the final model in a .joblib file
 <br>
-All code and analysis is presented in the .ipynb file.
+All code, analysis, and model evaluations are presented in the .ipynb file.